+Who are you, and how did you get started as a professional gamer?
 My name is Adrian Kwong, I’m 17, and I live in Seattle.
 I played StarCraft pretty casually for five or six years, but then I saw a Lim “SlayerSBoxeR” Yo-Hwan highlight video on YouTube and got really interested in competitive StarCraft.
 So I played for 3-ish years, managed to make it to the World Cyber Games 2009 national finals, and when StarCraft 2 came out I made the switch and Fnatic picked me up.

+Was there a particular moment that you realized you could make a living as a competitive gamer?
 Not really.
 It still hasn’t really set in for me.
 I’m still kinda just playing around, I guess.
 Obviously it’s something special to me to play StarCraft professionally, but I don’t really feel like I could make a living off of it.
 We do have sponsors (MSI, SteelSeries, Bigfoot Networks), though.

+Why’d you get into StarCraft over other competitive games?
 Just because I’ve been playing it since I was seven years old.
 Nothing else really interested me, I never had anything else to do, and StarCraft was always there.

+How much do you practice?
+What does a normal day in your life look like?
 I play at least 3 hours a day, unless it’s a weekend or a day where I have nothing to do, in which case it’s 5 hours minimum.

+What would you be doing if you weren’t a pro gamer?
 I’m really not interested in much.
 I like going to school, I’m kind of interested in business, but I haven’t really thought about getting another job or anything.

+What do you see yourself doing 10 years from now?
+Do pro gamers “age out”?
 I don’t know–that’s really too far to predict.
 I could be anywhere–probably not playing games professionally, though.
 There are some players who age out, like SlayerSBoxeR, for example.
 He’s still playing past his 30s, which is respectable, but I don’t think older players can keep up as well.

+What do your parents, friends, peers, etc., think of your pro gaming career?
 My parents do know about this, and they’re very supportive of me, especially when I have LAN competitions, and they try to be respectful and leave me alone when I’m playing an online tournament.
 It’s sort of a good excuse for not getting out or doing stuff I don’t want to do.
 For my friends and peers, not so much–I don’t talk about StarCraft much at school, and I don’t think they really care.